sao16b/4n6/_posts/2024-04-18-MVS_CTF_2024_Android_Writeup.md

 ![Tom and Jerry](/assets/img/2024-04-18/12_1.png){: width="500"}

-I think this would take a while to find, but a way to find it would be to look through Autopsy's files through File Views -> File Types -> By MIME Type -> video.
+I think this would take a while to find, but a way to find it would be to look through Autopsy's files through `File Views -> File Types -> By MIME Type -> video`{: .filepath}.

 ### 13. Always achieving new heights